 Step One: Planning the Lesson

 Choose which state/common core standards you want to focus upon and write them down on the classroom whiteboard.
 Then identify the "learning window" of your lesson: What do you want your students to know and understand?
 What student skills need improvement or development?
 Since there are so many aspects of September 11th to focus upon, choose a topic that provides exposure to new material.
 Considering that most students learn about this event annually, spark their interest with a powerful multimedia presentation that matches their grade level.
-I recommend viewing "Sept.
-11 Hero Tribute" in the September 11 Digital Archive.
+I recommend checking out the 9/11 Memorial: Teach and Learn website for ideas.